There are flights connecting India to Iceland and Iceland to India. However, did you know that Bollywood has already come to Iceland?

 The Icelandic weather is quite dramatic, to put it mildly, and the crashing waves of the Atlantic sea at this beach can be really high and dangerous if you venture too close to them - they can easily carry you out to sea!
 This location is on the top of our list of things that can kill you in Iceland, as it has unfortunately taken the lives of a couple of tourists, so we urge you to be EXTREMELY careful if you head to Reynisfjara black beach.
 Read the warning signs and stay far from the sea.

-The Dilwale production team seems to have gotten some nice weather and calm days for much of their filming time however, and the seas here look calm on this particular day.
+The Dilwale production team seems to have gotten some nice weather and calm days for much of their filming time however, and the seas here look calm throughout.

 Here is a closer look of Reynisdrangar rocks, where Shah Rukh Khan dramatically emerges through a flock of birds, a scene reminiscent of Mission Impossible.
 Throughout the video we see plenty of birds, perhaps not strange since there are millions of birds in Iceland - many more birds than people (only 320 thousand people live in the country!)

-Kajol's bright yellow dress is a great contrast to the black, volcanic ash sands.
-Dilwale's film producers seem to have not quite been satisfied with the landscape on its own, so they've added in a few frames in this shot - which are not a permanent artwork in Iceland!
+Kajol's bright yellow dress in the video is a great contrast to the black, volcanic ash sands.
+Dilwale's film producers seem to have not quite been satisfied with the landscape on its own, however, so they did tweak the scenery with props and editting effects.

-Nothing's been done to alter the image here on the other hand, these basalt rock columns, called 'stuðlaberg' in Icelandic, are extremely common in Iceland, perfect for a breathtaking background - and fun to climb on!
+Nothing's been done to alter the basalt rock columns present, however.
+Called 'stuðlaberg' in Icelandic, they are extremely common in Iceland, perfect for a breathtaking background - and fun to climb on!
 Again, be careful of the high waves however.

-The great use of colour contrast continues - and that wind may very well be 100% natural, as it is rather windy in Iceland.
-These shots are still from the black sands in south Iceland.
+The great use of colour contrast continues with a scene in which orange fabric is whipped in a gale - and that wind may very well be 100% natural, as it is rather windy in Iceland.

 We return to the abandoned plane, now with both Shah Rukh Khan and Kajol on top of it.
 This plane is now becoming more and more famous, as it has been used in a number of music videos - we just hope it doesn't become the victim of vandalism with the increase of tourism, as happened once.